 3). they have opted to have their profile remain “Hidden” from any search in the Member Directory

 Yes – the listing of Clubs is available for all members and the general public to view.
 You do not have to be a member of GNI to access the club listing.
 If you are looking for a particular club, you may use the “Advanced Search” feature to narrow your search parameters.

 Sure, you can notify the GNI Business Office of any change in your profile information and we’ll make the changes for you or you can log in to your personal profile and edit most of the fields yourself.
 Due to the number of members who would delete their contact information, any change to your address needs to be submitted to the Business Office and we will update that for you.
 Members are no longer able to edit or remove their mailing address from the Member Directory.

 If you are a current member and have your Username and Password, log in to the Member Directory and change your e-mail address to one that you would like to use through the “Edit Profile” link.
 If you do not have your Username and Password, the online assistance tool will not be able to assist you since your information will be sent to the e-mail address that you are not using any more.
 Send an e-mail to the GNI Business Office and we’ll either make the changes for you or provide you with your access information so you can change the information yourself.
 If your membership has lapsed and would like to update your e-mail address, send an e-mail to the GNI Business Office and we will update your profile for you.

 The Business Office exports member contact information from the Member Directory and creates mailing labels, mail merges, etc. The Post Office requests that we use standardized mailing addresses with USPS approved abbreviations; thus, we may make some edits to your mailing information to ensure it complies with USPS standards.
 We will standardize telephone number formats for domestic (US) numbers and we will also correct any misspelled words, punctuation, run-on sentences, etc., in your Classified so it’s easier for our members to read.

 Contact the GNI Business Office and let us know of your wishes.
 Upon receipt of an e-mail, letter, postcard, etc., we’ll deactivate your profile and remove you from our active membership roster.

 The fastest and easiest way to contact a club is to call, e-mail, or visit the club’s website.
 You can write to them, but snail mail is often slow, and a response from the club may arrive too late for you and your travel plans.
 GNI does not keep track of the activities of each individual club (except as may be submitted by affiliates for our calendar).
-With nearly 200 clubs worldwide, there are thousands of events going on throughout the year.
-Search GNI’s club directory
+With over 200 clubs worldwide, there are thousands of events going on throughout the year.
+Search GNI’s club directory.

 GNI makes every effort to keep all of the club listings current.
 GNI relies on the clubs to notify us of any corrections or changes as they may occur.
 We cannot be held responsible for incorrect information if we are not properly notified by the clubs.